msherron/decoupledkit-react/docs/react-architecture.md

 #### `.babelrc`

-The `.babelrc` file contains configuration for babel plugins that are required to build the application correctly.
-Babel plugins enable to application to be written using the latest specification for Javascript and will compile the code ready for browsers.
+The `.babelrc` file contains configuration for babel plugins that are needed for React development.
+Bable converts the application source code into code that is readable by current browsers.
+The default configuration in this application enables you to use ES6 and JSX.

 - [Babel](https://babeljs.io/docs/usage/babelrc/)